osrf/gazebo_tutorials/drcsim_atlas_robot_interface/tutorial.md

 ## Configure and build

-* Download AtlasRobotInterface v3.0.0 and unpack it somewhere.
+* Download AtlasRobotInterface v3.0.0 from your team files portal and unpack it somewhere.
 Let's call that directory /work/AtlasRobotInterface_3.0.0.

 * Build and install drcsim as usual (or you could install the latest 4.2.x package via apt-get).